Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Summary

-In the course of this work, we became aware of similar efforts to reconcile CR transport theories with MW observables by Hopkins et al. (in prep).
-Using galaxy-formation simulations combined with a broad selection of CR transport models motivated by microphysics, Hopkins et al. (in prep) also conclude that self-confinement theory and “extrinsic turbulence" theory alone cannot qualitatively reproduce CR spectra observed in the solar neighbourhood.
-However, as we showed in Sections \ref{sec:strat_lin}--\ref{sec:observations}, the exact ISM phase structure and spatial variations of plasma properties can significantly affect CR observables and there exist multi-phase solutions (combinations of self-confinement and extrinsic turbulence) that can, in principle, qualitatively reproduce local CR spectra (Figure \ref{fig:vars}).
-These solutions require a particular set of ISM plasma conditions, which are not realised in the simulations of Hopkins et al. (in prep).
-Hopkins et al. (in prep) instead elucidate the form of driving/damping necessary for extrinsic turbulence and/or self-confinement to be compatible with MW measurements (analogous to our Section \ref{sec:discussion}).
+In the course of this work, we became aware of similar efforts to reconcile CR transport theories with MW observables by \cite{hopkins_sc_et_problems}.
+Using galaxy-formation simulations combined with a broad selection of CR transport models motivated by microphysics, \cite{hopkins_sc_et_problems} also conclude that self-confinement theory and “extrinsic turbulence" theory alone cannot qualitatively reproduce CR spectra observed in the solar neighbourhood.
+As we showed in Section \ref{sec:strat_lin} and Section \ref{sec:sc+et}, the exact ISM phase structure and spatial variations of plasma properties can significantly affect CR observables and there exist multi-phase solutions (combinations of self-confinement and extrinsic turbulence) that can, in principle, qualitatively reproduce local CR spectra (Figure \ref{fig:vars}).
+These solutions require a particular set of fine-tuned ISM plasma conditions, which are not realised in the simulations of \cite{hopkins_sc_et_problems}. \cite{hopkins_sc_et_problems} instead elucidate the form of driving/damping necessary for extrinsic turbulence and/or self-confinement to be compatible with MW measurements (analogous to our Section \ref{sec:discussion}).